cyclist82/ioBroker.octopus-energy/README.md

 - 💡 Access real-time electricity and gas tariff rates
 - ⚡ View time-of-use rates for dynamic tariffs like Agile Octopus
 - 📈 Track historical consumption data from smart meters
+- 💰 Access EPEX spot market day-ahead prices for today and tomorrow
 - 🔌 Monitor and control smart devices (when available)
 - 🏠 Integrate energy data into your home automation scenarios